johnrjj/quadtree/README.md

 Tooltips can show up in arbitrary places on a webpage, with arbitrary dimensions and contents.
 I needed a flexible system for placing, moving, comparing, traversing, and removing 2D objects.

-- 4K resolutions imply a 4K \* 4K search space -- O(n^2) space complexity)
-  As we need pixel-level granularity.
+- 4K resolutions imply a 4K \* 4K search space, as we need pixel-level positioning granularity.
+With a naive implementation, the space complexity is usually exponential i.e. O(n^2).
 Without proper architecture, the memory requirements become too large.

 Being able to place tooltips in an {x,y} Cartesian coordinate system, and quickly detect collisions for incoming and existing tooltips allows for performantly displaying multiple tooltips on a page.